Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Roborock Eyes Mass-Market Robot Vacuums with AI Arms, CNBC Reports

-Roborock, the leading robot vacuum maker by global market share, is planning to bring a robot vacuum with an AI-powered arm to the mass market within the next five years.
+Roborock, the leading robot vacuum maker by global market share, plans to bring a robot vacuum with an AI-powered arm to the mass market within the next five years.

 The company, which reported a 79% revenue surge in the first half of 2025, has already launched the Saros Z70, a $2,600 robot vacuum equipped with a robotic arm capable of moving socks and small household objects.
 Roborock President Quan Gang told CNBC in an exclusive interview that future models could be priced in the โ€œfew hundred dollarsโ€ range, putting them within reach of mainstream buyers.